elabftw/elabftw/doc/install-mac.rst

     :align: center
     :alt: apple

+.. warning:: eLabFTW should be installed on a server, not a personal computer.
+Installing it on your personal computer is totally fine, but in the end, what you want is to install it on a server so everyone in your team (or institute/company) can benefit from it.
+See :ref:`install in the cloud<install-drop>` if you don't have a server.

 The steps below describe an installation of a web server (XAMPP) directly on your Mac.
 When Docker for Mac will work, we'll use that.

 Install XAMPP